 Barrel Cactus and Teddy Bear Cholla

-Here are teddy bear cholla (left) and barrel cactus (right) with saguaros and mountains in the background, taken in Cave Creek Regional Park, just north of Phoenix.Continue to 10 of 48 below.
+Teddy bear cholla (left) and barrel cactus (right) reside with saguaros near the mountainous area of Cave Creek Regional Park.Continue to 10 of 48 below.

 10 of 48